rikhuijzer/ata/README.md

 **How much will I have to pay for the API?**

 Using OpenAI's API for chat is very cheap.
-Let's say that an average response is about 500 tokens, so costs $0.001.
+Let's say that an average response is about 500 tokens, so costs about $0.015 (with GPT-4).
-That means that if you do 100 requests per day, which is a lot, then that will cost you about $0.10 per day ($3 per month).
+That means that if you do 50 requests per day, then that will cost you about $0.75 per day ($15 per month assuming you only use it only on workdays).
-OpenAI grants you $18.00 for free, so you can use the API for about 180 days (6 months) before having to pay.
+If you use GPT-3.5, then the costs will be much lower.

 **How does this compare to LLM-based search engines such as You.com or Bing Chat?**